CMSgov/dpc-static-site/common/docsV2.md

 Client tokens help monitor API access through your account.
 A client token is required to create the access token, which is mandatory with every export request made to the API.
 This ensures every interaction with the API can be traced back to the creator of the client token.
 Your first client token must be created through the Sandbox Portal.

+Please complete the following steps to generate a client token:
 1. Select the provider organization for which you want to create a client token.

 2. Click the blue "Add New Token" button at the top of the *Client Tokens* section.

-3. Add a Label: You may title your token with a recognizable name that includes the environment for which you are requesting access.
+3. Add a Label: Title your token with a recognizable name.

 4. Click “Create Token” to generate your client token.

 5. Copy and save your DPC-generated client token.

-6. You will be redirected to the Provider Organization's home page, where your client token will be listed under the *Client Tokens* section.

-After successfully accessing the API, you may view, add, or delete client tokens for the sandbox environment using the Sandbox Portal.
+You may return to the Provider Organization's page to view, add, or delete client tokens for the sandbox environment under the *Client Tokens* section.